New Silk Roads - Asia Bazdyrieva and Solveig Suess - The Future Forecast

 February 2020

-The 3rd Digital Belt and Road conference was held in Tengchong, southern China, in early December, 2018.
+The 3rd Digital Belt and Road conference was held in Tengchong, in southern China, in early December, 2018.
 Initiated by the Chinese Academy of Science, it was a space to share expertise, technologies, and best data practices between representatives from across the world, demonstrating the significance of Earth observation for sustainable development.
 The Digital Belt and Road was framed as more than just a science and technology conference, but as a way to understand the world.
-Under the mandate to study past climates towards future protection, its networks were claimed to form an umbrella to support the ever-more fluid international exchange of data and information.1
+Under the mandate to study past climates towards future protection, its networks were claimed to form an umbrella to support the ever-more-fluid international exchange of data and information.1

 The shift in understanding of the concept of Digital Earth.